yufanwang07/Fallout/README.md

 # Fallout Legendary Weapons

-This is a work-in-progress standalone legendary weapons pack for Fallout SMP, a private invite-only Minecraft server, inspired by the legendary weapons from Altar SMP and Hoplite.
+This is a work-in-progress standalone legendary weapons pack for Fallout SMP, an upcoming private invite-only Minecraft server, inspired by the legendary weapons from Altar SMP and Hoplite.

 ![description of the image](Banner.png)